 Kilner jars are a great choice as the seal at the top, are easy to open and look pretty too!

-This basic, no-frills dog shampoo recipe from PetCareRX will give you a pH-neutral base to work with.
+There are many possible recipes for making effective dog shampoos.
+For example, as a good starter recipe, this basic, no-frills dog shampoo recipe from PetCareRX will give you a pH-neutral base to work with.

 All you will need for this recipe is unscented liquid soap, hot water, vinegar (white or apple cider – you choose) and an empty bottle to store it in!

-NOTE: Use caution when shampooing your dog to avoid contact with his eyes – the vinegar can sting!
+Just one important note: use caution when shampooing your dog to avoid contact with his eyes – the vinegar can sting!

 This easy recipe from Modern Dog Magazine requires only two main ingredients – and you can use any one of your new dog-safe essential oils for a touch of safe fragrance.

 Coconut oil is incredibly soothing to the skin.
-It is also a natural moisturizer, conditioner and healer with a neutral pH that combines well with most other dog shampoo ingredients.
+It is also a natural moisturizer, conditioner, and healer with a neutral pH that combines well with most other dog shampoo ingredients.

 Thanks to the Bark Post for this easy homemade dog shampoo recipe with coconut oil.